strapi-training/strapi-starter-to-customize/README.md

 # strapi-starter-to-customize

 👉 This repo is to be used as boilerplate code.
+Here is the companion [video series announcement](https://twitter.com/monico_moreno/status/1386834033179602946).

 Its purpose is for creating and customizing a [strapi starter](https://strapi.io/blog/announcing-the-strapi-starter-cli) for your dev team.